friskyspock/LipGAN/README.md

 Please visit the original [repo](https://github.com/Rudrabha/LipGAN) to know more about the authors.

-Due to tensorflow1.x dependencies, need to work adjust with python3.7
+Due to tensorflow1.x dependencies, need python3.7 for this code to work